golang/vscode-go/docs/contributing.md

 The VS Code Go maintainers are reachable via the issue tracker and the [#vscode-dev] channel on the [Gophers Slack].
 Please reach out on Slack with questions, suggestions, or ideas.
 If you have trouble getting started on an issue, we'd be happy to give pointers and advice.

+### Debug Adapter

+Please note that extra configuration is required to build and run the [Debug Adapter](debug-adapter.md), which controls the debugging features of this extension.
+Refer to [the documentation for the Debug Adapter](debug-adapter.md) to set that up.

 ## Developing

 ### Setup

 1) Install [node](https://nodejs.org/en/).
-2) Clone the repository, run `npm install` and open VS Code:
+2) Clone the repository, run `npm install`, and open VS Code:

     ```bash
     git clone https://github.com/golang/vscode-go